pixelpainter/comfyui-mute-bypass-by-ID/README.md

 This pack includes 4 custom nodes:
 If you like and use these nodes, please give me a star!

-Mute/Bypass (2 nodes): Can be used standalone or promoted to subgraph widgets.
+Mute/Bypass (2 nodes): Can be used standalone or promoted/linked to subgraph widgets.
 They support targeting nested nodes by ID, even handling duplicate IDs in different Subgraphs correctly.

 A/B Switch (2 nodes): Toggles between two target IDs (activating A mutes/bypasses B, and activating B mutes/bypasses A).
 Includes a standard and a multi-switch variant.